 To diagnose infertility, both the man and the woman are tested.

 Some healthcare providers can do a basic infertility evaluation.
-But, many causes of infertility are best treated by a reproductive endocrinologist.
+But many causes of infertility are best treated by a reproductive endocrinologist.
 This is an OB/GYN who has had education and training in infertility.
-He or she should be certified with the American Board of Obstetrics and Gynecology.
+They should be certified with the American Board of Obstetrics and Gynecology.

 The healthcare provider will test both partners to find the cause of infertility.
 The healthcare provider is looking for answers to these questions:

 Is the woman ovulating regularly?

 Are the woman's egg and the man's sperm able to unite and grow normally?

 Is the woman able to maintain the pregnancy?